 Research Papers by Dean Spears

-Ex-Post average utilitarianism can be worse for all affected
+Ex-post average utilitarianism can be worse for all affected

 According to Ex-Post Average Utilitarianism, prospect 𝑋 is at least as good as prospect 𝑌 if and only if the expected average well-being is at least as great in 𝑋 as in 𝑌. We show that Ex-Post Average Utilitarianism can oppose the interests of all affected people.